 How Many Steps in 2km?
-A Comprehensive Guide to Step Counting and Distance
+A thorough look to Step Counting and Distance

 Walking 2 kilometers is a common fitness goal, whether you're aiming for a daily walk, training for a race, or simply trying to incorporate more movement into your life.
+The answer isn't a simple number; it depends on several factors.
 But how many steps does it actually take to cover that distance?
-The answer isn't a simple number; it depends on several factors.
-This comprehensive guide will explore those factors, providing you with a better understanding of step counting and distance measurement, helping you accurately track your progress and achieve your fitness objectives.
+This practical guide will explore those factors, providing you with a better understanding of step counting and distance measurement, helping you accurately track your progress and achieve your fitness objectives.

 Understanding the Variability: Why There's No Single Answer